knightsUCF/CarRacing/Log.md

 We could even drop in the cubes one by one to start off the menu titles screen.
 And also use sound effects to great effect.

+The yellow background color for the menu screen is very lively for a design choice.

 # Voxel Cars

 https://assetstore.unity.com/detail/3d/vehicles/land/20-low-poly-ubic-voxel-cars-141966